shadowga/website/_docs/index.md

 You'll need to make a Discord account if you don't already have one.
 When that's set, you can either join by clicking the 'guild' button on our navigation bar or through [this link](/guild/).
 Then you'll be invited to the guild and will instantly become a fully-fledged cool person.

-Now that you're in, you'll need to get two-factor authentication set up.
-This feature is required for everyone to use the service, it's for security reasons.
-More information can be found [here](https://shadow.ga/docs/3/e-security/#discord-account).

 ### Text channels
 Similar to the forum, different topics have their own channel.